Trying to find some case swarming best practices? Let’s start by thinking about what your customers want.

 Agents will rely on collaboration to help resolve issues for which they need assistance, but that should remain the minority of cases.

 4. Start small

-Implementing intelligent swarming is, at least in part, a change management initiative.
+Implementing the Intelligent Swarming methodology is, at least in part, a change management initiative.
 An all-or-nothing, big-bang approach may lead you to future struggles with adoption.

 Agents used to working in lower tiers may feel intimidated or anxious about owning such a broad range of issues, while agents in upper tiers who feel they’ve “moved beyond” talking with customers may feel reluctant to jump back into the fray.

-We recommend starting with a pilot — nothing too large, but significant enough to test and prove the benefits intelligent swarming can have within your organization.
+We recommend starting with a pilot — nothing too large, but significant enough to test and prove the benefits an Intelligent Swarming concept can have within your organization.

 With a few key metrics and believers on your side, you’ll find it easier to build momentum in the future.

 The Intelligent Swarming method is about as far away as you’ll get from a tiered support approach.
 So it makes sense that the metrics are quite different, too.

 You’ll find some overlap in KPIs like resolution times, first contact resolutions, callbacks, and customer satisfaction scores.